-Discover Austria: Five beautiful hikes and destinations south of Vienna
+Discover Austria: Five beautiful trips you can make from Vienna

 Looking to get away from the busy capital for a weekend or even a day trip?
 Here are five places you can visit in a few hours (or less) from Vienna.